COUNTRY/TOWN: Ghana / USA / Accra

 LENGTH: 2013 - 2019

-Ghana Wins!
-Has three programmes for professional nurses, educators and social activists, and is helping make women more visible for what they are: the true drivers of progress in Ghana.
+Ghana Wins! has three programmes for professional nurses, educators and social activists, and is helping to make women visible for what they are: true protagonists of Ghana’s progress.

-In the first phase of the project (2013-2015), nearly 100 women were given comprehensive training in leadership at New York University, the University of Ghana and the Winneba University of Education.
-After the training, these women planned and launched a series of programmes in their communities, thereby benefiting Ghanaian society.
+In the first phase of the project (2013-2015), nearly 100 women received comprehensive leadership training at New York University, the University of Ghana and the University of Winneba.
+Following the training, these women designed and implemented a series of programs in their respective communities, thus benefiting the Ghanaian society.

-In the second phase (2016-2019), activity on the ground is being stepped up to multiply the project’s impact.
-To do so, in the nursing programme the beneficiaries of the first phase will become mentors for the new participants, who after being given the corresponding intensive training will then drive new projects under way in Ghana.
+In the second phase (2016-2019), activity on the ground is being stepped up to multiply the local impact of the project.
+To this end, in the nursing program, the beneficiaries of the first phase will become mentors for the new participants, who, after receiving the corresponding intensive training, will promote new action projects in Ghana.

-As for the education and social leadership programmes, the beneficiaries will be helped to plan and carry out programmes for the utmost impact with the capacity to tackle the most urgent challenges, in addition to lending greater visibility to their actions.
+As for the education and social leadership programs, the beneficiaries will be helped to develop programs with the capacity to face the most urgent challenges, in addition to giving greater visibility to their action.

-One example of the activities undertaken by the women who have been given intensive training can be seen in the extracurricular club activities organised by the schools in Winneba to encourage schooling for girls, with fun activities (such as theatre and talks) and supplementary educational activities (reading and mathematics clubs) that underline the importance of women’s education.
+An example of the actions undertaken by the women who have received the intensive training is the after-school clubs organized in Winneba schools to encourage girls to attend school, through recreational activities (such as theater and talks) and complementary educational activities (reading and math clubs) that highlight the importance of women’s education.

 The Ghana Wins! project is run in collaboration with New York University, the University of Ghana, the Winneba University of Education and Banco Santander.